eaabobe/my-udacity-project/README.md

 •	washington.csv - Dataset containing the bikeshare information for the city of Washington.

-# Programming language used and corresponding libraries
+# Programming language used and corresponding libraries used

 •	[Python 3.6.6](https://www.python.org/) - The language used for development.